yousefabdi/ImbBag/README.md

 If you use **ImbBag** in your research or work, please cite the following paper:

-> Y. Abdi, "Toward a taxonomy and empirical benchmark of bagging methods for imbalanced classification", *International Journal of Data Science and Analytics*, 2026.
+> Abdi, Y., Asadpour, M., & Seyfari, Y. (2026).
+Toward a taxonomy and empirical benchmark of bagging methods for imbalanced classification.
+International Journal of Data Science and Analytics, 22(1), 114.
 > DOI: [10.1007/s41060-026-01061-5](https://doi.org/10.1007/s41060-026-01061-5)

 [![DOI](https://img.shields.io/badge/DOI-10.1007%2Fs41060--026--01061--5-blue)](https://doi.org/10.1007/s41060-026-01061-5)